 Focus: Cardiothoracic Anesthesia

-Over 500 cardiopulmonary bypass cases are performed annually, providing an outstanding clinical experience for our residents.
+About 400 cardiopulmonary bypass cases are performed annually, providing an outstanding clinical experience for our residents.
 Cardiac cases include coronary artery bypass grafting, valvular repair and replacement, as well as complex aortic reconstructive surgery.
 Thoracic cases include video assisted thoracoscopic procedures, open thoracotomy for lung resection, as well as open and endoscopic esophageal surgeries.
-Intraoperative transesophageal echocardiography (TEE) is used in the majority of cardiac procedures and this hands-on TEE experience is supplemented by monthly conferences run by four of our TEE certified faculty.
-During this rotation, residents also become proficient in placement and interpretation of arterial, central venous and pulmonary artery catheters and become expert in management of perioperative cardiac dysfunction.
-In collaboration with our cardiology colleagues, we are pleased to offer a TEE elective for CA-3 residents.
+Intraoperative transesophageal echocardiography (TEE) is used in the majority of cardiac procedures and this hands-on TEE experience is supplemented with education from our TEE certified faculty.
+During this rotation, residents also become proficient in placement and interpretation of arterial and central venous catheters and become expert in management of perioperative cardiac dysfunction.
+We also offer a TEE elective for CA-3 residents.

 Focus: Critical Care

 The primary goal of the Critical Care experience is to provide physicians with an opportunity to acquire the knowledge, skills, experience, judgment and for optimal care of severely injured and critically ill patients.
-Residents are supervised by Critical Care Medicine faculty from the Departments of Anesthesiology and Surgery and a full lecture schedule complements daily patient care in the SICU.
+Residents are supervised by Critical Care Medicine faculty from the Departments of Anesthesiology and Surgery.
+Daily teaching from ICU faculty complements patient care in the SICU.
 We view familiarity with critically ill patients as being instrumental in the care anesthesiologists provide in the operating room and essential for creating a foundation of clinical practice in becoming a perioperative physician.
-Anesthesia trainees rotate for 2 months in the SICU during the CA-1 and CA-2 years, and 1 month in the CA-3 year acting as a fellow-like consultant.
+Anesthesiology trainees rotate for 1 month in the PGY1/intern year, 2 months in the SICU during the CA-1 and CA-2 years, and 1 month in the CA-3 year acting as a fellow-like consultant.

 Focus: Obstetric Anesthesia

 UVM Medical Center serves as the regional referral center for high-risk perinatal patients as well as the community birthing center for low-risk deliveries.
-Currently, there are approximately 2300 deliveries performed annually and over 75% of births involve regional anesthesia.
+Currently, there are 2300 deliveries and we provide approximately 1900 neuraxial anesthetics per year.
+Anesthetic care is individualized for patients with a wide range of medical and obstetric co-morbidities.
+Through the provision of cutting-edge Enhanced Recovery After Cesarean Delivery (ERAC), we provide cesarean delivery patients current, best evidence-based perioperative care, anesthesia and post-cesarean analgesia.
 Our faculty includes 3 anesthesiologists with subspecialty training in obstetrical anesthesia.
-Residents typically spend one month on the obstetrical anesthesia service in each of their CA-1 and CA-2 years and receive continued exposure to obstetrics throughout their training while on-call.
+Residents typically spend one month on the obstetrical anesthesia service in each of their CA-1 and CA-2 years and receive continued exposure to obstetrics throughout their training.

 Focus: Pain Medicine